Real Electrical Questions Homeowners Ask

 1) “Why do my breakers keep tripping?”

-This is one of the most common questions online—and it’s also one of the most common service calls.
-A breaker trips for a reason: overload, a short, a ground fault, a loose connection, or a failing breaker.
+A breaker trips for a reason—overload, short, ground fault, loose connection, or a failing breaker.

 Safe checks you can do

-• Reset the breaker fully: switch OFF then back ON (don’t “half reset”).
+- Reset fully: switch OFF then back ON (don’t “half reset”).

-• See if it trips only when a specific device runs (that device may be the problem).
+- See if it trips only when a specific device runs (device may be the issue).

 When to stop DIY